tazimrahman293/aletheia-password-manager/web/README.md

 # Directories
-In src -
+In src\
-    - Components contain styled components for different pages.
+    - Components contain styled components for different pages.\
     - Pages has the main index.js file

 ## Available Scripts